Contingencies to Consider Before You Buy

 Almost all home sale contracts will be contingent upon you, the buyer, being able to secure a loan or other source of financing with which to purchase the house.
 This contingency may place a time period between signing and closing in which the buyer must secure this funding.
-For a first time buyer, the large amounts of money involved can seem quite daunting, but keep in mind that this is pretty common.
 If you are able to pay cash up front for the sale of the home, then you will be able to omit this contingency.

 A common contingency within a home sale agreement contract is one that gives the buyer the right to at least one home inspection before a certain date.
 This contingency should also give the buyer the opportunity to get out of the contract, or demand repairs, if the buyer is not, in good faith, satisfied with the condition of the house.